prai-git/TejasThrust/README.md

 ### Gameplay Mechanics
 - Player plane is **blue colored**
 - Enemy planes are **black/dark gray colored**
+- BOSS planes are **red colored** and appear after every 50 enemy kills
 - Lasers are **bright yellow** with glow effects
 - Enemy planes spawn every 2 seconds and move randomly
 - Player health decreases by 1 when hit by enemy lasers
+- Player health decreases by 5 when hit by BOSS lasers
 - Enemy planes are destroyed after 2 hits
+- BOSS planes require 5 hits to defeat
 - Score increases by 1 for each enemy plane destroyed
+- Score increases by 5 for each BOSS plane destroyed
 - Game ends when player health reaches 0

 ### Visual Features